TA-800/Loxpp/README.md

 ### Differences

 Only 'false' and 'nil' are considered falsy in Lox, Lox++ also considers the number 0 and empty string as falsy values.

+## Usage

+### Download

+Go to Releases and download the executable if you'd like to give it a go.

+### Build

+1. Ensure you have a compiler for C++17.

+2. Clone the repository or download the source code.

+3. Run make clean then make.

+4. Run the executable in build/bin